reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 These methods provide a convenient way to manage the life cycle of the minimal HTTP async client, ensuring proper initialization and shutdown procedures.

-And here is the test to execute the pipelined http requests:
+Here's the test to execute the pipelined HTTP requests:
 ```java
 @Test
   void getUserWithPipelining() {